-Subject: Item 5B: FY 2023-2026 Transportation Improvement Program (TIP)

-Project Selection Process
+Subject: Item 5A: FY 2023-2026 Transportation Improvement Program (TIP) Project Selection Process

-Action: Review, Discuss and Recommend Approval to the TPC
+Action: Review and Discussion

-As part of the joint FY 2023-2026 TIP and State STIP (TIP/STIP) planning efforts, the Corpus Christi MPO is responsible for conducting a performance-based scoring process and selecting transportation projects for funding Categories 2, 7 and 9.
-TxDOT is an active participant in these three funding category selection processes eventually approved by the TPC.
+As part of the 3C planning process for the FY 2023-2026 Transportation Improvement Program (TIP) and State STIP (TIP/STIP), the Corpus Christi MPO is responsible for conducting a performance-based scoring process and selecting transportation projects for funding Categories 2, 7 and 9.
+TxDOT is an active participant in these three funding category selection processes eventually approved by the Corpus Christi MPO TPC.
+The current TIP/STIP Schedule is provided as Attachment 1.

-The Corpus Christi MPO must also coordinate with TxDOT on their scoring and selecting of projects for Category 4.
+The Corpus Christi MPO must also coordinate with TxDOT on their scoring and selecting of projects for Category 4 funding.
 The Corpus Christi MPO and TxDOT Corpus Christi District also coordinate on other funding categories to ensure consistency of projects and any funding that contributes to the improvements of the regional transportation systems.
-The projects selected for the first four years of the 2023 TxDOT UTP are those that become part of the TxDOT FY 2023-2026 STIP.
-Additionally, the projects selected for Categories 2 and 4 must be eventually authorized by the Texas Transportation Commission.
+The projects selected by the Corpus Christi MPO and TxDOT for funding during the first four years of the 2023 TxDOT UTP likely become part of the Corpus Christi MPO FY 2023-2026 TIP, although selection for the 2023 UTP list of projects does not guarantee inclusion in the Corpus Christi MPO's FY 2023-2026 TIP.
+Additionally, the projects selected for Categories 2 and 4 funding must also be authorized by the Texas Transportation Commission before the funds can be obligated.

-The development of the TxDOT 2023 UTP with the Corpus Christi MPO is a separate process that is linked to the project submittals, review, prioritization and selection for the FY 2023-2026 TIP/STIP.
+Although the development of the TxDOT 2023 UTP is occurring concurrent with the Corpus Christi MPO FY 2023-2026 TIP, it is a separate process that is linked because they use a coordinated performance-based programming process.
+The project submittals, reviews, prioritization and selection for the FY 2023-2026 TIP/STIP is a collaborative process with TxDOT's development of the 2023 UTP.

 The current FY 2023-2026 TIP development process proposes to rely on prior Corpus Christi MPO performance-based selection processes for Categories 2, 4 and 7.
-These processes were:
+The UTP funding category descriptions are provided as Attachment 2.
+These prior selection processes were: